seanpm2001/SoftMicro/OldVersions/README/English/1/5-100/README.txt

 A parody of Windows XP.
 Part of the Drapes spoof operating system family.

 A specialized BOB Blob will be present (which was rumoured to be part of Windows XP, to bloat the disk image size, and prevent "piracy")

+TODO: Losedows XD: Something regarding the 'bush hid the facts' bug in WIndows XP (read about this online, it is a rather interesting bug/feature that was present between Windows 3.1 and Windows XP) basically, it was an encoding bug, where a certain string of bytes within Notepad would nullify a file (I will need to reference it myself to explain it here)

 </details> <!-- End of Drapes XD section !-->